Yusuffrih/FrihGAA/README.md

 * be able to recover my password if I no longer remember it
 * receive confirmation emails throughout the registration process
 * be able to view my profile details and past orders
-* be able to view all the products and memberships available to purchase
+* be able to view all the products available to purchase
-* be able to sort products by Category/Price/Rating
+* be able to sort products by Category/Price/Name
-* be able to see a more detailed page about a particular product or membership
+* be able to see a more detailed page about a particular product
-* be able to easily add products to my bag
+* be able to easily add products to my basket
-* be able to view the items in my bag from anywhere in the site
+* be able to view the items in my basket from anywhere in the site
-* be able to adjust the quantity of products or memberships in my bag
+* be able to adjust the quantity of products in the basket, from the basket
-* be able to checkout from the bag page
+* be able to checkout from the basket page
-* be able to see all products from a specific category
-* be able to easily enter my payment details
+* be able to easily enter my payment details and make payments
 * be able to hava my delivery and payment details autofill in checkout once I have a profile
-* recieve an order confirmation directly after checkout
+* recieve an order confirmation email directly after checkout
-* be able to review a product and leave a rating
-* be able to Edit a review or rating
-* be able to Delete a review or rating
 * be able to search the site for products or membership types using keywords in the search bar
+* be able to contact the site owners easily through a contact form on the site
+* receive an acknowledgement email to let me know my contact form has been submitted
+* be able to view a list of FAQs on the site to find out more information about the club

 ### User Requirements